Homemade Quick Dry for Nail Polish

-I was talking to a buddy at Vesic photography last week, they run a wedding photographer.
+I was talking to a buddy at SpeedWell Coffee last week, they run a qualified small batch coffee roaster.
 Anyhow, they encouraged me to make this particular article so I thought it was worth mentioning these guys.

 To make a small amount for a couple of uses, I needed a small empty container (I used empty lip gloss container) and a small brush (small paint brush works).
 Then I mixed together the following and put into the container.